Nov 12, 2024

 Al Pereira, Nas, 2Pac and Redman at Club Amazon (1993, July 23)

-The diligent kid who is preparing his destiny
+The diligent kid who was preparing his destiny

 Nas always looks so serious... not often smiling and joking in comparison of Tupac !
 In July 1993, he was still an unknown for the general public, even if his features with Main Source, MC Serch and his first single Half Time gave him one of the biggest hype, earning him the underground nickname of "new Rakim".
-Maybe at that time, he was deeply preoccupied by the recording his first album, to not miss his entrance in the Hip-Hop.
+Maybe at that time, he was deeply preoccupied by the recording of his first album, to not miss his entrance into the Hip-Hop hall of fame.

-At the time of these pictures, 2Pac was recording his whole New York flavored album (almost entirely unleaked), well titled Mr. Middle Finger (Nothing To Lose), mainly produced by produced by the Queensbridge rapper Stretch, probably known from Nas.
+At the time of these pictures, 2Pac was recording his whole New York flavored album (almost entirely unleaked), well titled Mr. Middle Finger, mainly produced by produced by the Queensbridge rapper Stretch, probably also known from Nas.
 It is said that when Nas met 2Pac, they quickly became friends, as often with 2Pac.
 The Notorious B.I.G. was also at this party, about to go on tour with 2Pac and his Thug Life group.
-They were all friends at that time.
+They were all good friends at that time...

 A nasty aftertaste for Nasty Nas